seanbraley/ebook-fixer/README.md

 ### Fuzzy Paragraphing System
 1. First will decide the 'Pulpiness' of the book, that is the number of paragraph breaks
-    a.
-Will do this by Author, Genre, and textual analysis (weighted)
+    1. Will do this by Author, Genre, and textual analysis (weighted)
-    b.
-NOTE: Could use input on Author and Genres list.
+    2. NOTE: Could use input on Author and Genres list.
 Would like to expand into HIGH MED LOW categories
 2. Second will iterate through sentences (Found with Regex)
-    a.
-Using a s_norm t_norm pair will decide if there should be a paragraph break
+    1. Using a s_norm t_norm pair will decide if there should be a paragraph break
-    b. (cond1 OR cond2 OR .. condN) AND pulpiness
+    2. (cond1 OR cond2 OR .. condN) AND pulpiness
-    c.
-Deffuzification is 0 if < 5; 1 if >= 5
+    3. Deffuzification is 0 if < 5; 1 if >= 5
 3. Will create an internal text string with all the sentences patched together with line breaks put in.

 #### Breaks used: